pixeloven/pixeloven/NOTES.md

 * Webpack
     * Finish webpack for libraries
     * Continue to break config in parts for reusability
+        * break babel and ts into separate packages (create babel only addon)

 ## Planned v7 Release
 * Express server